 Diagnose your approach

 EAB’s total student experience diagnostic is comprised of 18 questions; three inquiries per aspect of the total student experience and outlined above.
-Scroll down to take the interactive web-based version and receive suggested resources to improve the total student experience.

 There are three ways in which you can complete this diagnostic: